-Step 6.
+- Step 6.
 Install a hex bolt.
-Tighten with a box-end wrench.
-Step 7.
-Place the other ground strap connector over the threaded hole in the top plate.
-Step 8.
+Tighten with a box-end wrench. - Step 7.
+Place the other ground strap connector over the threaded hole in the top plate. - Step 8.
 Install the other hex bolt.
-Tighten with a box-end wrench.
-Step 9.
+Tighten with a box-end wrench. - Step 9.
 Fig. 5 shows the ground strap installed on the left side when facing the front of the load point assembly.
 However, you can install the strap on either side if necessary.

-Do not co the right s vice versa nnect the ground strap to the base plate on ide and to the top plate on the left side or .
+Do not connect the ground strap to the base plate on the right side and to the top plate on the left side or vice versa.
 Crossing over will interfere with the load cell performance.